 As partner specialists and a virtual organisation, we have worked hard over the years to create a digital first approach for our clients throughout their customers buying journey.
 Recently, we have been working with Dave Chaffey, co-founder of Smart Insights to channelise his infamous RACE model which is designed to help marketers plan, and manage tactics in a more structured way – you know it’s a great model when it’s gets the respect of the CIM! – Jo Dunkley, Director

-Events have long been the bread and butter tactic for the channel industry – so, if you have had lots of partner events cancelled and are looking to create the possible from the impossible then the three steps below could be of interest.
+Events have long been the bread and butter tactic for the channel industry – so, if you have had lots of partner events cancelled and are looking to create the possible from the impossible, then virtual events and the three steps below could be of interest.

 1. Nail your content journey